 The group of figures \ref{fig:obDynamic} demonstrates different basic actions applicable to the market.
-In figure \ref{fig:ob1} depicts the origin orderbook before any actions.
+Figure \ref{fig:ob1} depicts the origin orderbook before any actions.
 If a participator submits limit orders, the orderbook will evolve to the situation in the figure \ref{fig:ob2}.
-One can see from the figure \ref{fig:ob2}, a new limit order is submitted, and it narrows the spread or increase the depth.
+One can see from the figure \ref{fig:ob2} that a new limit order is submitted, and it narrows the spread or increase the depth.
 In both cases, the liquidity of the market is promoted.
-If it is better than the current best price, it will push the best price closer to the opponent's side and the spread is narrowed.
+If it is better than the current best price, it will push the best price closer to the opponent's side and narrow the spread.
 Market order are explained in figure \ref{fig:ob3}.
-If a participator submits a market order or a marketable limit order(which is a limit order with an executable price), it will be filled based on price-time priority which states the orders with the most favorable price will be matched first, and if two orders have the identical price, the order which arrives earliest will be matched first.
+If a participator submits a market order or a marketable limit order(a limit order with an executable price), it will be filled based on price-time priority.
+The orders with the most favorable price will be matched first, and if two orders have the identical price, the order which arrives earliest will be matched first.
 If the new arrival order is not matched or is just partly matched, the rest of the share will be inserted into the orderbook.
 From figure \ref{fig:ob3}, a market order/marketable limit order will increase the spread or decrease the depth.
 Therefore, it will consume the liquidity.
-The idea of market order is to guarantee execution regardless of the prices.
+The idea of the market order is to guarantee immediate execution regardless of the prices.
 Figure \ref{fig:ob4} demonstrates the cancel action of a limit order.
-Participators who submit limit order are also called 'maker' and who submit market order/marketable limit order are also called 'taker'.
+Participators who submit limit orders are also called 'makers', and participators who submit market order/marketable limit orders are also called 'takers'.

 Orderbook reflects the explicit willingness of supplies and demands as well as the liquidity at a given time point.
-There is also hidden liquidity, including special order types like iceberg order or just expedite order submission when the favored price is reached.
+There is also hidden liquidity, including special order types like iceberg orders or just expedited order submission when the favored price is reached.
 When a trader submits a limit order, he fosters the liquidity of the market.
-From this end, the potential profit, the spread is the reward for the market maker's contribution to providing liquidity.
-However, there is no free launch in the financial market.
-To earn the spread, he is exposed to different kinds of risks.
-Those risks are introduced in section \ref{cha:back:ms}.
+From this end, the potential profit spread is the reward for the market maker's contribution to providing liquidity.